urielortega/picmemo/README.md

 ## Features
 - **Photo Selection:** Pick images using UIKit’s `PHPickerViewController`.
-- ✍**Add Descriptions:** Provide a custom description for each photo.
+- **Add Descriptions:** Provide a custom description for each photo.
 - **Location Tagging:** Automatically associate the current location with each photo displaying it with MapKit.
 - **Data Storage:** Store memos securely and efficiently with SwiftUI’s state management.